Autumn Term – Aftermath

 Our topic for the spring term is ‘Coughs, Concoctions and Cures’.
 Our stunning starter will focus on the human skeleton.
 Through a series of activities children identify the key features of the skeleton and investigate the functions of the skeletal and the muscular system.
 Children design structures which provide support and compare them to different bones in the body.
 Investigating the protective qualities of different structures they then compare their design to various parts of the skeleton.
 They then create models of pairs of muscles and show how they work antagonistically to produce movement of the forearm round the elbow joint.
 Children arrange the bones of the body to build a skeleton using the 'Build a Body' game.

 This topic has a scientific focus and learning will be focused around the human circulatory and digestion systems as well as describing the ways in which nutrients and water are transported.
+The children will have the opportunity to have a 'close' look at the the organs involved with dissections of hearts and lungs taking place.
 We will also be describing how living things are classified into broad groups including micro-organisms.
-To complement the study of the body, the children will be particpating in a series of cookery lessons for D.T.
+To complement the study of the body, the children will be participating in a series of cookery lessons for D.T.
 They acquire a range of food skills, increasing in complexity and accuracy, to cook a range of dishes, safely and hygienically, and to apply their knowledge of nutrition and food provenance and seasonality.
 There will also be a historical element to the topic which medicine through the ages.
 The children will be looking at the evolution of modern medicine starting from the Greeks - Hippocrates and Thucydides - and then comparing their achievements with that of the Victorians.
 Along the learning journey the children will also be delving into the Black Death as well as the roles of Florence Nightingale and Mary Seacole to explore whether they were heroines or not by comparing contrasting accounts.
-In art, the children will be considering how the Plague ended and will be taking inspiration from The Great Fire of London to create a cityscape.
-The will explore pop art techniques and layering to create a 3D cityscape, learn how to use a palette knife and paint to create textured cityscapes and how to add detail into cityscape ink drawings before creating their own historical city scape using a media of their choice.
+In art, the children will be considering hospitals' impact on their landscape.
+The will explore pop art techniques and layering to create a 3D cityscape, learn how to use a palette knife and paint to create textured cityscapes and how to add detail into cityscape ink drawings before creating their own cityscape using a media of their choice.

 This topic will also include the fantastic trip to London where the children will have the opportunity to visit the Houses of Parliament and visit the science museum where they will take part in different workshops and a science show.